Decalcomania: History

 Decalcomania was first used commercially in England about 1750 and imported into the United States at least as early as 1865.
 Its invention has been attributed to Simon François Ravenet (1706–1774), an engraver from France who later moved to England and perfected the process, which he called "décalquer" (derived from French papier calque, "tracing paper").
-The first known use of the French term décalcomanie, in Mary Elizabeth Braddon's Eleanor's Victory (1863), was followed by the English decalcomania in an 1865 trade show catalog (The Tenth Exhibition of the Massachusetts Charitable Mechanic Association); it was popularized during the ceramic transfer craze of the mid-1870s.
+The first known use of the French term décalcomanie, in Thomas Hubbard's Valuable Secrets Concerning Arts and Trades (1795), was followed by the English decalcomania in an 1865 trade show catalog (The Tenth Exhibition of the Massachusetts Charitable Mechanic Association); it was popularized during the ceramic transfer craze of the mid-1870s.
 By around 1875 decalcomania designs printed in colored glazes were being applied to porcelain, an extension of transfer printing, which had been developed in England since the late 18th century.
 The decalcomania was applied over an already glazed surface and re-fired.
 The process began to be mechanized from the turn of the 20th century.